-- obj (Python object) The Python object to send - flags (int) Any valid send flag send_multipart (msg_parts, flags=0, copy=True, track=False)
+- obj (Python object) The Python object to send - flags (int) Any valid flags for Socket.send()

+'''

+send_multipart (msg_parts, flags=0, copy=True, track=False, kwargs)

+'''

-send a sequence of buffers as a multipart message
+Send a sequence of buffers as a multipart message.

 The zmq.SNDMORE flag is added to all msg parts before the last.